June 4, 2015 -- plan ahead! Save up for the trip. Let me know if you are interested in going!

 another chance at high oak forest and páramo vegetation.

-ACC is accommodations: abbreviations are Casa (Casa Ridgway); Geor (La Georgina, Villa Mills); Bkpkr (Backpackers Pensión, Puerto Jiménez); Leon (private campground near Las Leones entrance to Corcovado National Park); Nect (private house near Nectandra Forest Reserve); Fig (camping under figtree at campgound in Guanacaste-Santa Rosa National Park)
+ACC is accommodations: abbreviations are Casa (Casa Ridgway); Geor (La Georgina, Villa Mills); Bkpkr (Backpackers Pensión, Puerto Jiménez); Leon (campground at Las Leones entrance to Corcovado National Park); MV (dormitory with kitchen at entrance to reserve); R (campgound in Guanacaste-Santa Rosa National Park)

 Credit:You may sign up for Plant Biology 232 for one credit (either this fall or next spring) for this experience if you like.
 You must have my permission to go on the trip to register for the course.